k4yt3x/konadl/README.md

 </br>

-## What is this
+## What this is

-**It bulk downloads images from Konachan.com**
+**It bulk downloads images from Konachan.com and Yande.re with high speed.**

+KonaDL CLI is a standalone application that uses libkonadl to bulk download images from konachan.com / konachan.net / yande.re.
+It provides better user interface comparing to libkonadl, but it cannot be used as a library.

-Konachan downloader is a library that helps you bulk downloading images according to ratings (Safe/Questionable/Explicit) from konachan.com / konachan.net while also being a standalone program that can run directly on any platform that supports python (at least according to the current design).
+libkonadl is a library that helps you bulk downloading images according to ratings (Safe/Questionable/Explicit) from konachan.com / konachan.net / yande.re with multithreading.
+It can also run as a standalone program that can run directly on any platform that supports python (at least according to the current design).

 </br>